tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 }
 {% endhighlight %}

-Now when we work with months the code is more readable, conveying <i>the concept of the attribute being wrapped</i>.
+I've gone for `Month`, and resisted appending `Wrapper` or any of its permutations.
+Now when we work with months the code is a little more readable -- conveying the concept of the <i>attribute</i> being wrapped, rather than the wrapping.

 ###2.
 Treat it as immutable
 There are no setters in `Month` to mutate the `value`.
 And we've declared the field itself `final`.
 This covers most usage scenarios for immutability.
 Of course, creating a robust immutable object in Java is [a little more involved](http://docs.oracle.com/javase/tutorial/essential/concurrency/imstrat.html) than is shown here.
 And if we use reflection, nothing is immutable.